per1234/EtherEvent/README.md

 #### Usage
-See the example sketches and EventGhost tree files for demonstration of library usage.
+See the example sketches and EventGhost tree file for demonstration of library usage.
 `EtherEvent.begin([eventLengthMax, payloadLengthMax])` - Initialize EtherEvent.
 - Parameter(optional): eventLengthMax - The maximum length of event that can be received.
 Longer events will be truncated to this length.
 EtherEvent reserves SRAM to buffer the received event so this value affects the amount of memory used.
 If this parameter is not passed then the default will be used.
   - Type: byte